 Technology should act as an extension of human capability

 Technology has been resisted by many people especially in industries because it’s perceived as being here as a replacement for humans.
-This is however a misconception and the type of technology you should avoid adopting because it may result into more harm than good to your business operations if your staff don’t embrace it.
-Technology is essentially an extension of human capability and should therefore be treated as such because it’s meant to increase the output of humans.
+This is, however, a misconception and the type of technology you should avoid adopting because it may result in more harm than good to your business operations if your staff don’t embrace it.
+Technology is essentially an extension of human capability and should, therefore, be treated as such because it’s meant to increase the output of humans.
 If you look at most technologies, they tend to go to levels a normal human wouldn’t be able to get to.

 Technology should improve production outcomes

 In any type of business, technology in itself is not an end but rather a means to an end.
 This, therefore, means that any technology that’s adopted in a business should ideally help in improving production outcomes and not result in the outcome itself.
 At the end of the day, the person using the technology should be the one to make the final decisions and not rely on the technology to make the decisions for them.